mulesoft-labs/exchange-documentation-samples/README.md

 ## Configure the groupId of the Anypoint Organization where you will be publishing assets

-Execute the following command replacing only `<add-the-group-id-of-your-org-here>` with the organization id where you will be publishing assets
+Execute the following command.
+Replace `<add-the-group-id-of-your-org-here>` with the organization ID where the assets will be published.

 ### MacOS
 ```
 grep --exclude="*.md" -r -l 'YOUR_GROUP_ID' * | xargs sed -i "" 's/YOUR_GROUP_ID/<add-the-group-id-of-your-org-here>/g'